topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-for-dynamic-provisioning/README.md

 The following unit tests are planned.

-- Is the scoring for Dynamic Provisioning appropriate to free space?
+- Is the scoring of nodes for Dynamic Provisioning appropriate to free space?
-- Are the free space score for Dynamic Provisioning and the Static Bindings score both functional?
+- Are the free space score of nodes for Dynamic Provisioning and the Static Bindings score both functional?

 ##### Integration tests